 3.3 Combining the adjustments for solid and liquid precipitation liquid precipitation Eq.
-(5); for temperatures within 1 °C to 3 °C, a smooth transition function can be used to calculate k, transitioning from k_s to k_r .
+(5), with the constraint that k_r has a minimum value of 1; for temperatures within 1 °C to 3 °C, a smooth transition function can be used to calculate k, transitioning from k_s to k_r .
 The equation for k can be written as: